topfreegames/Will.IAM/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, it's recommended to first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+However, if the change is simple enough, this process may be skipped and a PR may be opened directly.

 ## Pull Request Process